noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

 # Dataframes

-Data Science mostly requires to work with tabular data.
+Data science mostly requires to work with tabular data.
 With [`DataFrames.jl`](https://dataframes.juliadata.org/stable/) Julia provides a set of tools for working with tabular data.
-When you are already familiar with `pandas` (Python) or `dplyr` (R) you will be quickly able to get started with Data Wrangling using `DataFrames.jl` since design and functionality are quite similar.
+When you are already familiar with `pandas` (Python) or `dplyr` (R) you will be quickly able to get started with data wrangling using `DataFrames.jl`, since design and functionality are quite similar.

-First of all you of course need to add and load the package:
+First of all, you need to add and load the package:
 ```julia-repl
 pkg> add DataFrames
 julia> use DataFrames